BC-AP Newsfeatures Digest

 OF SPECIAL NOTE:

-NOTE: These are the latest stories in AP’s continuing series Divided America, which explores the economic, social and political divisions in American society.
-Stories that moved previously are listed at the bottom of this digest.
+NOTE: This is the latest story in AP’s continuing series Divided America, which explores the economic, social and political divisions in American society.
+Previous stories in the series are listed at the bottom of this digest.

 FOR THIS WEEK (for immediate release, except as noted):